The Ethereum Merge (ETH 2.0) explained

 As Ethereum co-founder Vitalik Buterin points out, there are additional upgrades happening concurrently with the Merge.

-Regardless of whether the Merge is completed by its current September deadline, the subsequent roadmap will remain the same.
-Namely, the next major milestone will be the rollout of sharding at some point next year, and the Shanghai upgrade, which will allow users to withdraw staked ETH at some point during the next 6-12 months.
+Since the Merge was successfully completed by its September deadline, the subsequent roadmap will remain the same.
+Namely, the next major milestone will be the introduction of sharding at some point in 2023.

 A post-Merge Ethereum world will also have important consequences for those who have been involved with network consensus on the old mainnet.
 What will ETH miners do?
 Ethereum mining has historically been a multi-billion dollar industry so there are significant monetary incentives at play.

-With the Merge fast approaching, mining revenue is down from its $2.5 billion peak in May 2021, though Ethereum miners still took home close to half a billion dollars in June of this year.
+Prior to the Merge, mining revenue fell hard from its $2.5 billion peak in May 2021, though Ethereum miners still took home close to half a billion dollars in June of this year.

 Will Ethereum Proof-of-Work miners take their ETH tokens and become network validators post-Merge via staking?
 Or will they instead take the sunk cost investment of their expensive mining computers and start mining the Proof-of-Work Ethereum fork token, ETH Classic (ETC)?